pvvx/ZigbeeTLc/README.md

 Action of the button (or contact "reset" to "gnd" for LYWSD03MMC):

 * Short press - send temperature, humidity and battery data.
 * Hold for 2 seconds - Switches temperature between Celsius and Fahrenheit.
+The change will immediately appear on the screen.
 * Hold for 7 seconds - reset the binding and restart.
+The screen will briefly display “---” (for devices using a screen with fast refresh capabilities, not E-Ink).
+After restarting, the thermometer will wait forever for registration.
+Jerking the battery won't change anything.

+* After flashing from BLE, the thermometer is already in standby mode for registration in the Zigbee network.

 ## Zigbee OTA